AWC, short for Andrew Walter Constructions, has a long and proud history in civil construction in Tasmania.

-Andrew’s grandfather, Alexander, arrived in Tasmania as an emigrant from Estonia.
-When he took on a contract for a section of the Lyell Highway in the late 1920s, he would have had no inkling of the heritage that would continue more than 90 years on.
+His grandfather, Alexander, arrived in Tasmania as an emigrant from Estonia.
+When he took on a contract for a section of the Lyell Highway in the late 1920s, he would have had no inkling of the heritage that would continue almost a century later.

 John Walter, Andrew’s father, formed his own civil contracting business in the 1950s, and it was here that Andrew learned the trade.
-He worked for his father from the time he left school in the late 1960s until John went out of business in the early 1980s.
-During the next 10 years, Andrew worked with, and for, various people, building many strong relationships that would eventually help him get his own company underway.
+He worked for his father from the time he left school in the late 1960s until the early 1980s.
+During the next 10 years, Andrew worked with, and for, various people, building many strong relationships that would eventually help him start his own company.
 These relationships are still important to Andrew today.

-Since 1991, Andrew has built AWC into a proudly Tasmanian, family-oriented business that is highly respected and renowned in civil construction throughout the State.
-Vital to the company’s success has been its people.
-A large number of AWC’s 100-strong Tasmanian staff have been with the company since the beginning.
+Since 1991, Andrew has built AWC into a proudly Tasmanian, family-oriented business that is highly respected and renowned in civil construction throughout the state.